 "Nonprofits are designed to serve the public, and as such, don't have actual owners.
 This includes nonprofit corporations, which must meet certain criteria to remain exempt from taxes," wrote UpCounsel.

-Conversely, a for-profit operates with the goal of making money.
+Conversely, a for-profit operates intending to make money.
 They sell a product or service to customers, earn an income from the profit, and may also pay shareholders and investors from the profits.
 These entities are subject to specific IRS tax rules depending on income, location, and business structure.

 [Read more: Nonprofit vs. Not-for-Profit vs. For-Profit: What's the Difference?]